connorocampo/website/src/blog/personal-development/how-to-be-more-productive.md

 <img src="https://i2.wp.com/www.connorocampo.com/wp-content/uploads/2019/05/1.gif?zoom=2&w=840&ssl=1"
-    alt="How to Be More Productive: 3 Simple Hacks"
+    alt="How to Be More Productive: 3 Simple Hacks" class="placeholder"
 />

 This is a great way to disable call and text messaging notifications seen on your desktop.
 With this enabled, you won’t be able to see if someone has called or sent you a text from your desktop.

-The valuable benefit here is that you’re letting your mind stay focused on the work, uninterrupted!
+The valuable benefit here is that you’re giving your mind boundaries to stay focused on work, uninterrupted!

 <h2>#2 Set Your Phone to Do Not Disturb Mode</h2>

 <img src="https://i1.wp.com/www.connorocampo.com/wp-content/uploads/2019/05/2.jpg?w=528&ssl=1"
-  alt="Do Not Disturb mode on iphone"
+  alt="Do Not Disturb mode on iphone" class="placeholder"
 />

 Same concept here but on your phone as well.
 Don’t fool yourself into thinking that turning your phone on silent will do the trick.